Please rotate your device

 MOVING FORWARD

-Strong, affordable, defiant, healthy, creative. –Community stakeholder vision
+Strong, affordable, defiant, healthy, creative. –COMMUNITY STAKEHOLDER VISION

 The 31st and Troost priority area has become a recent flashpoint.
 The Kansas City Star has reported in-depth on the neighborhoods’ on-going transformation and its impact on current residents.
 The editorial board has lamented some of the new development as “Denver-ization”, prompting mocking by some.
 Many people have passionate opinions about the neighborhood and what it signals for Kansas City moving forward.